FOREX -Dollar rebounds, seen as safest haven as Syria attack looms

 quantitative easing until inflation stabilises at 2 percent.

-lowest since Aug.
-12. It was also up 0.4 percent against the
+was its lowest since Aug.
+12. It was also up 0.2 percent against

 The United States and its allies appear to be gearing up for